310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora snicker %}
-He could even match Taishou's cooking.
+He could even match Taishou’s cooking.
 It makes me wanna learn how to cook from him.

 And then I’ll treat Taishou to a meal~♪
 {% endbubble %}